AIPowerGrid/comfy-bridge/README.md

 3. ▶️ **Right-click** and **"Run as Administrator"** the start script:
    - **Windows**: `start-worker.bat` (right-click → Run as Administrator)
    - **Mac/Linux**: `sudo ./start-worker.sh`
-4. ⏳ **Plan 45–60 minutes for the very first run.** Docker pulls, dependency installs, and the desktop app build all happen automatically—later launches are fast.
+4. ⏳ **Plan 45–60 minutes for the very first run.** Docker pulls, dependency installs, model downloads, and the desktop app build all happen automatically—later launches are fast.
 5. ✨ **That's it!** The script automatically:
    - ✅ Checks all requirements (disk space, Docker, etc.)
    - ✅ Starts Docker containers
+   - ✅ Downloads models listed in `.env` during image build
+   - ✅ Builds the desktop app automatically
    - ✅ Cleans up stale Docker volumes so upgrades stay reliable
-   - ✅ Builds the desktop app (if Node.js is installed)
-   - ✅ Creates a desktop shortcut for easy access
-6. 🖥️ **Desktop app shortcut** will appear on your desktop automatically!
+6. 🖥️ **Desktop app** is built automatically and available in `management-ui-nextjs/dist/`
 7. 🎨 Open the desktop app OR http://localhost:5000 in your browser
 8. 💰 Click "Start Hosting" → You're earning!

-> 💡 **No Node.js?** The script skips the desktop app build, tells you why, and keeps the worker online.
-Install Node later and rerun the script to add the app.
+> 💡 **Desktop App:** The Electron app is built automatically during Docker build - no Node.js needed on your host!
+Find it in `management-ui-nextjs/dist/` after building.

-> ⚡ **Pro Tip:** The script does everything automatically - just run it as admin and you're done!
-The desktop app shortcut makes it super easy to manage your worker.
+> ⚡ **Pro Tip:** Everything happens automatically - Docker builds the desktop app, downloads models, and sets everything up.
+Just run the script and you're done!

 ---